Today I have the neatest thing to share with you!!

 I just found out the adhesive I used for this notepad comes in many different colors!
 I think this could be so much cooler now!

-These money notepads make great gifts for any occasion really.
+These pads of cash make great gifts for any occasion really.
 I like to give them to the teens in our family for Christmas.
 Even if you’re only giving them $15, the coolness factor makes the gift seem so much bigger! 😀

 You could also use this same notepad making method to make notepads out of anything paper – think: chore coupons, love notes for Valentine’s Day, an actual notepad you designed yourself.
 The ideas are endless!